Austin Riley Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.5 K/9, the fourth-best in MLB.
+- The pitching staff for the Phillies has a collective 9.6 K/9, the fourth-best in the league.

-- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.58).
+- The Phillies have a 4.66 team ERA that ranks 24th across all league pitching staffs.

-- Phillies pitchers combine to give up 48 home runs (one per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (51 total, one per game).

-- Nola makes the start for the Phillies, his 11th of the season.
-He is 4-3 with a 4.31 ERA and 53 strikeouts through 62 2/3 innings pitched.
+- Walker makes the start for the Phillies, his 11th of the season.
+He is 3-2 with a 5.79 ERA and 42 strikeouts in 46 2/3 innings pitched.

-- The righty last pitched on Saturday against the Chicago Cubs, when he threw seven innings, allowing two earned runs while giving up four hits.
+- In his last outing on Sunday against the Chicago Cubs, the righty tossed 5 1/3 scoreless innings while surrendering two hits.

+- In 10 games this season, the 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .254 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.